-If started after 7/1/19, Assistant Professors nearing the end of their 3rd year in rank will prepare a binder following university guidelines.
+Assistant Professors nearing the end of their 3rd year in rank will prepare a binder following university guidelines for review by the P&T committee.

 If hired with credit toward tenure, credited years count toward the schedule for review but may have a mutually agreed upon alternative timeline.